-Atmospheric input data for all Baltic Sea sub-basins are available for the period 1995-2014.
+Atmospheric input data for all Baltic Sea sub-basins are available for the period 1995-2019.
 Atmospheric transport and deposition of nitrogen compounds are used for modelling atmospheric deposition to the Baltic Sea based on official emission data reported by EMEP Contracting Parties and expert estimates.
-Atmospheric input and source allocation budgets of nitrogen (oxidized, reduced and total) to the Baltic Sea basins and catchments were computed using the latest version of EMEP/MSC-W model.
-EMEP/MSC-W model is a multipollutant, three-dimensional Eulerian model.
+Atmospheric input and source allocation budgets of nitrogen (oxidized, reduced and total) to the Baltic Sea basins and catchments were computed using the latest version of EMEP MSC-W model.
+The EMEP MSC-W model is a multi-pollutant, three-dimensional Eulerian model.
 It takes into account processes of emission, advection, turbulent diffusion, chemical transformations, wet and dry depositions, and inflow of pollutants into the model domain.
-Further it includes a meteorological model.
+It is driven by meteorological data from the Integrated Forecast System of ECMWF (European Centre for Medium Range Weather Forecasts).
 A comprehensive description of the model and its applications is available on the EMEP website.

 Compared to the first evaluation of MAI fulfilment (Svendsen et al. 2015), in 2016 EMEP revised the modelled nitrogen air deposition to the Baltic Sea for 1995-2012.
-This resulted in increase of the annual deposition to the Baltic Sea of 16 to 23%.
+This resulted in an increase of the annual deposition to the Baltic Sea of 16 to 23%.
 The increase of annual nitrogen deposition to the individual sub-basins was between 9 and 27 %.
-Then, the EMEP deposition model was updated after the second MAI assessment (HELCOM, 2018).
-The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km11km grid).
-The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995-2017.
-Also old nitrogen emission data are updated annually.
-The update of the model, revised reported emission data and use of weather data in the normalization procedure (section "Airborne Inputs" under chapter "Data and updating") resulted in markedly changed deposition data as previous reported.
-Deposition in the reference period (1997-2003) to Baltic Sea are in the latest EMEP estimate from 2019 297 000 tons nitrogen as compares with 227 000 tons nitrogen or 31% higher than calculated for BSAP2013.
-The highest increase for nitrogen deposition in the reference period is for the Gulf of Finland (39%) and Kattegat (38%) and the lowest is for the Gulf of Riga (19%).
+In the following, the EMEP deposition model was updated after the second MAI assessment (HELCOM, 2018).
+The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km6km grid cells in the Baltic Sea).
+The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995-2019.
+Also, the whole time series of nitrogen emission data is updated annually, and, for years since 2000 data from FMI on ship emissions have replaced former ships emission data in the deposition calculation.
+The update of the model, revised reported emission data and use of weather data in the normalization procedure (section "Airborne Inputs" under chapter "Data and updating") resulted in markedly changed deposition data compared to the previous reporting.
+Deposition on the Baltic Sea in the reference period (1997-2003) was 299 000 tons nitrogen in the latest EMEP estimate, compared to 227 000 tons nitrogen previously estimated, or 32% higher than calculated for the BSAP 2013.
+The nitrogen deposition in the reference period showed the highest increase in the Gulf of Finland (42%) and Kattegat (39%) and the lowest in the Gulf of Riga (21%).

 Atmospheric deposition of oxidized and reduced nitrogen was computed for the entire EMEP domain, which includes the Baltic Sea basin and its catchment (Data figure 17).
 Calculations are done annual on data from two years prior to the calculations.
-For further details see the annual report by EMEP to HELCOM Atmospheric Supply of Nitrogen, Lead, Cadmium, Mercury and Dioxins/Furanes to the Baltic Sea in 2011.
+For further details see the annual report by EMEP to HELCOM (Gauss et al., 2020).
 Data on air emissions and atmospheric deposition are maintained by EMEP and can be accessed via the EMEP website.

-The results of the EMEP Unified model are routinely compared to available measurements at EMEP and HELCOM stations.
+The results of the EMEP MSC-W model are routinely compared to available measurements at EMEP and HELCOM stations.
 The comparison of calculated versus measured data indicates that the model predicts the observed air concentrations of nitrogen within an accuracy of approximately 20-30%.
-Further work is required on reducing uncertainties in emission data and better parameterization of physical processes in the EMEP Unified model to increase the accuracy in future model estimates.
+Further work is required on reducing uncertainties in emission data and better parameterization of physical processes in the EMEP MSC-W model to increase the accuracy in future model estimates.